g000m/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/managed-networks.md

 ## Create a TLS endpoint

-If your network already has a host serving a TLS certificate, skip ahead to [add the network on the Zero Trust dashboard](#add-managed-network-on-the-zero-trust-dashboard).
+If your network already has a host serving a TLS certificate, skip ahead to [add the network to the Zero Trust dashboard](#add-managed-network-to-the-zero-trust-dashboard).
 Otherwise, follow these instructions to generate a new TLS endpoint:

 1. Create a local certificate: